UMW Credits – For semester or year abroad options, students must have completed 12 credits at UMW.

 Transfer Students – Transfer students must spend at least one semester in residence before studying abroad.

 Academic Goals - Is your goal to study a foreign language?
 Are there specific courses you would like to take that are not offered at UMW?
 Do you want to take some courses related to your major, or do you have other subjects in which you are interested?
 When does an education abroad experience best fit into your program of studies?

 Geographic Interest - Are you interested in a particular region of the world or a specific country?
 Do you prefer to stay in one country, or travel to multiple countries?

 General Education Requirements – Certain general education requirements are well suited to fulfill while studying abroad, such as the language requirement.
-Most students who study abroad successfully fulfill part or all of their language requirement by getting the language course(s) approved by the Department of Modern Foreign Languages and receiving the required “C” or better to receive credit for a study abroad course.
+Most students who study abroad successfully fulfill part or all of their language requirement by getting the language course(s) approved by the chair of Department of Modern Languages and Literatures.
 Other general education requirements may be fulfilled through study abroad, but each one has its own set of procedures AND deadlines for approval.
 Always consult the Undergraduate Academic Catalog to learn what all of your general education requirements are.

 Speaking Intensive and Writing Intensive – Students may request to have a study abroad course fulfill the Speaking Intensive or Writing Intensive requirement.
 PRIOR to going abroad, students should understand what is required to fulfill each of these requirements by contacting the Director of Speaking Intensive Program, Dr. Anand Rao email@example.com, or the Director of Writing Intensive Program, Dr. Gwen Hale firstname.lastname@example.org.
 Upon return, you must submit the Request for Re-Evaluation of Transfer Credit form to the director of the appropriate program.

 Double Majors – Students may request to have study abroad courses fulfill both major requirements through a process known as an “exception to the major.”
 Students must contact or meet the department chairs of both majors PRIOR to going abroad and obtain approval for the course(s) to count toward each major.
 Department chairs should sign the Course Approval Form.
 No more than 9 credits can overlap between majors.

-Funding Study Abroad
+Funding Education Abroad